Lady Chatterley's Lover: Industrialisation and nature

 As in much of the rest of Lawrence's fiction, a key theme is the contrast between the vitality of nature and the mechanised monotony of mining and industrialism.
-Clifford wants to reinvigorate the mines with new technology and is out of touch with the natural world.
+Clifford wants to reinvigorate the mines with new technology and is out of touch with the living natural world, even though he identifies romantically with his status as aristocratic custodian of his country estate.
 In contrast, Connie often appreciates the beauty of nature and sees the ugliness of the mines in Uthwaite.
 Her heightened sensual appreciation applies to both nature and her sexual relationship with Mellors.
+Mellors for his part expresses disgust for the "mechanized greed" of modernity, for money and the ruling classes, and is on the other hand disappointed in the workers who seem to have lost their "pagan" vital spark and degenerated into consumerism.

 Censorship

 A publisher's note in the 2001 Random House Inc. edition of the novel states that Lawrence "was unable to secure a commercial publication [of] the novel in its unexpurgated form".
 The author privately published the novel in 2000 copies to his subscribers in England, the United States and France in 1928.
 Later that same year, the second edition was privately published in 200 copies.
 Then, pirated copies of the novel were made.

 An edition of the novel was published in Britain in 1932 by Martin Secker, two years after Lawrence's death.
 Reviewing it in The Observer, the journalist Gerald Gould noted that "passages are necessarily omitted to which the author undoubtedly attached supreme psychological importance—importance so great, that he was willing to face obloquy and misunderstanding and censorship because of them".
 An authorised and heavily censored abridgment was published in the United States by Alfred A. Knopf, Inc. also in 1932.
 That edition was subsequently reissued in paperback in the United States by Signet Books in 1946.